niranjan94/show-java/README.md

 ![ShowJava Banner v0.1](https://raw.githubusercontent.com/niranjan94/show-java/master/banner.png)

 An apk decompiler for android.
-Build on Android Studio 1.4 Beta with gradle 2.4.
+Built on Android Studio 1.5 Preview 1 with gradle 2.4.

 > The current GitHub master branch may be ahead of the Play Store version (and could be unstable/incomplete/buggy at some places)